cheshirekow/cmake_format/cmake_format/doc/README.rst

                             consecutive hash characters, then don't lstrip() them off.
-This allows for lazy hash rulers where the first hash char is not separated by space
+This allows for lazy hash rulers where the first hash char is not separated by space --require-valid-layout [REQUIRE_VALID_LAYOUT]
+                            By default, if cmake-format cannot successfully fit everything into the desired linewidth it will apply the last, most agressive attempt that it made.
+If this flag is True, however, cmake-format will print error, exit with non-zero status code, and write-out nothing

     Comment Formatting:
       Override config options affecting comment formatting